edsu/inkdroid.org/_posts/2015-11-02-deadletter.md

 Finally I tried to work the metaphor back into the original sentence:

 > An established way to do this is to use the modest HTTP redirect.
-Think of a redirect as a message from an unseen postal worker in the Dead Letter Office of the Web, who squints at your URL’s cramped handwriting, perhaps consults an index of helpfully supplied forwarding addresses, and sends your HTTP request on to the next post office that may be able to get your request to where it needs to go.
-Or, in the event that no forwarding address is found, returns your HTTP request stamped Return to Sender, 404 Not Found.
+Think of a
+> redirect as the work of an unseen postal worker in the Dead Letter Office of
+> the Web, who squints at your URL’s cramped handwriting, perhaps consults an
+> index of supplied forwarding addresses, and sends your HTTP request on to
+> the next post office that may be able to get your request to where it needs
+> to go.
+Or, in the event that no forwarding address is found, returns your
+> HTTP request stamped Return to Sender, 404 Not Found.
 >
 > <div class="text-center">
 > <a href="https://commons.wikimedia.org/wiki/File:The_Dead_Letter_Office_at_Washington.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/The_Dead_Letter_Office_at_Washington.jpg/579px-The_Dead_Letter_Office_at_Washington.jpg" class="center-block img-responsive"></a>